BardicDefense/purple-hack/README.md

 character who dines on common food will recover 2 HP overnight, and a character who dines on fancy food will recover 3 HP overnight.
 A character will heal HP equal to their Level per day of uninterrupted rest.
-Even while adventuring, a character might get a comfortable night's rest (see [Wilderness Exploration > Rest Checks](#rest-checks)) and naturally heal HP.
+Even while adventuring, a character might get a comfortable night’s rest (see [Wilderness Exploration \> Rest Checks](#rest-checks)) and naturally heal HP.
 30 days of rest will return any character to full HP.

 ## Item Saving Throws

 Generally, only creatures make saving throws.
 However, some items are especially fragile, and some rare effects (like area-effect attacks or puddings/oozes) specifically target objects.
-A failed item save results in the item's destruction, while a successful save results in no damage or effect.
+A failed item save results in the item’s destruction, while a successful save results in no damage or effect.
 If a creature must make a saving throw and it passes, no item carried by that creature needs to make a save unless the effect specifies otherwise.

-**Fragile items** can be almost anything (not including weapons, armour, or typical adventuring gear), but most notably include potions, scrolls, and wands that are equipped (kept close at hand, so that they're usable in combat without requiring an action to draw).
-The price of having such useful items at hand for immediate use is that they're vulnerable to destruction.
+**Fragile items** can be almost anything (not including weapons, armour, or typical adventuring gear), but most notably include potions, scrolls, and wands that are equipped (kept close at hand, so that they’re usable in combat without requiring an action to draw).
+The price of having such useful items at hand for immediate use is that they’re vulnerable to destruction.
 For example, a potion in a backpack is not available for drinking in combat without spending a round to rummage around for it, but at the same time, if its owner is hit by a fireball, the potion is safe.
 Fragile items are the exception rather than the rule, and tend to be consumable, creating a risk to their use.

 The following are examples of times when an item saving throw may be required.
-The items use the character's Save Target to survive unless specified otherwise:
+The items use the character’s Save Target to survive unless specified otherwise:

-- **Area-effect Attacks**: Affect any item that's both fragile and equipped.
+- **Area-effect Attacks**: Affect any item that’s both fragile and equipped.

 - **Bashing Containers**: Potions in a container have a Save Target of 14, while scrolls, wands, and gemstones have a Save Target of 11.

 - **Disintegration**: Affects all equipped items, fragile or not.
 Save Target of 17, or 14 if the item is magical.

-- **Falls**: Affect carried potions (equipped or not), requires a fall of at least 20' onto a hard surface. -1 penalty to the roll for each additional full 10' fallen over 20'.
+- **Falls**: Affect carried potions (equipped or not), requires a fall of at least 20’ onto a hard surface. -1 penalty to the roll for each additional full 10’ fallen over 20’.

 - **Magic Items**: Any that provide magic attack, save, or AC bonuses apply this modifier to any save such items are forced to make.

-- **Shields**: If used to provide a save bonus against a breath weapon attack, and the shield's wielder fails their save, the shield must save as well.
+- **Shields**: If used to provide a save bonus against a breath weapon attack, and the shield’s wielder fails their save, the shield must save as well.

 - **Water**: Affects paper and parchment.
 Save Target 20.
 Standard spellbooks (with vellum pages and magical inks) and scrolls in scroll cases always pass their save.

 ## Jumping

-**Long jumps**: Characters can jump across a stream, chasm, or pit of up to 5' wide with a 10' run-up--no roll is required.
-For longer jumps of up to 10', a Strength check is required.
+**Long jumps**: Characters can jump across a stream, chasm, or pit of up to 5’ wide with a 10’ run-up–no roll is required.
+For longer jumps of up to 10’, a Strength check is required.
 In combat, a jump ends your move.

-**High jumps**: Characters can jump over obstacles of up to 3' high with a 10' run-up--no roll is required.
-For higher jumps of up to 5', a Strength check is required.
+**High jumps**: Characters can jump over obstacles of up to 3’ high with a 10’ run-up–no roll is required.
+For higher jumps of up to 5’, a Strength check is required.

 **Modifiers**: +1 if the character has the Jumping skill, -1 if wearing Medium armour, -2 if wearing Heavy armour.

-## Lifting

-The [encumbrance rules](#item-slots) are the standard way to measure how much a PC can carry around.
-However, to quickly calculate the maximum a character can lift or push, use their Strength × 15 in pounds.

 ## Light & Vision

-Wise characters carry illumination--magical or mundane--when exploring at night or underground.
+Wise characters carry illumination–magical or mundane–when exploring at night or underground.
 Typical light sources enable normal vision within a particular radius.
 A party needs one light source for approximately every three members of the party.